dmorris0/python_intro/Chapter_09_Tuples_Lists_and_Dictionaries.md

 oranges
 ```
 ### `enumerate()` Function
-In this loop there is not index, which is often a good thing, but sometimes we need an index.
+In this loop there is no index, which is often a good thing, but sometimes we need an index.
 This can be achieved with the `enumerate()` function which returns a tuple `(index, list_item)` when iterated.
 Here is an example:
 ```python
 >>> fruit_list = ['apples','bananas','oranges']
 >>> for i,fruit in enumerate(fruit_list):